 Today, centuries later, therapists understand how false the latter part of the rhyme really is.
 Words and attitudes can inflict terrible harm and leave scars that are just as bad as physical bruises.
 Some would argue the impact of emotional trauma is worse because it remains invisible and intangible.
 Early psychotherapy is critical for both bullies and those being bullied.

 Similarly, young children and teenagers with anxiety, mood, or behaviour difficulties find psychotherapy extremely beneficial because the therapist stands in to provide a supportive space to work out their feelings, independent of their parents.

 One of the main reasons why people avoid psychotherapy is the stigma associated with mental health problems.
 You may believe that only really “messed up” people require professional help.
 This is far from true.
 In fact, some of the most successful people in the world only reached great heights because they learned how to work through life’s ups and downs with a good therapist by their side.
 Successful people understand the importance of healthy and productive personal and business relationships.
 They willingly seek help when anything gets in the way of fostering these important human connections.

 Virtually everyone benefits from professional support at some time in their lives.
 Just like your physician helps you mend physical injuries, your therapist can bring perspective to heal your psychological wounds.
 If you are struggling emotionally and it is causing strain in your relationships with family, friends and colleagues, seeking psychotherapy treatment is the biggest gift you can give yourself.

-Laura Devlin is an experienced Registered Psychological Associate with over 10 years experience, and a co-owner at Beaches Therapy Group.
 We have helped hundreds of couples just like you.
 Contact us to discover how our therapy sessions are a worthwhile investment towards happy and healthy relationships.